icyTan/portfolio2019/src/pages/bfbc.md

 [Mobile Prototype](https://invis.io/CBTP2HBDWXK)

-I’ll walk you through a simplified version of Michelle’s journey through the website using the mid fidelity wireframes.

 For now, you are:

 ![Imagine you are Michelle, as you watch these short walkthroughs](../images/bfbc/1__e5YBb2DVZhPh__6O__2v__MWw.png)

-These prototypes were presented to the client, walking through the journey of Michelle on the web prototype and our potentially in distress users on mobile.
+These prototypes were presented to the client from the prespective of Michelle, walking through her experience on the web prototype.

+For our potentially in distress users we did a short walkthrough on the mobile prototype.

 </section>